Grad2009/hw01/README.md

 # hw01

-First task in "Professional javascript" course by TEAM International
+First task in "Professional javascript" course by TEAM International: Bubble sort visualization

 Watch the gh-pages branch (master is empty)